WittleWolfie/WW-Blueprint-Core/Blueprint-Core/articles/tutorials/overview.md

 2. [Adding a Feat](feat.md)
 3. WIP

-Code for the tutorials is available on [GitHub](https://github.com/WittleWolfie/WW-Blueprint-Core/tree/main/Tutorials).
-You can reference this as you work through them.
+All tutorial code is [available on GitHub](https://github.com/WittleWolfie/WW-Blueprint-Core/tree/main/Tutorials).
 Each tutorial has a challenge not covered in the tutorial.
-Generally there are multiple possible solutions, but one solution to each challenge is available in the `Solutions` folder.
+One possible solution to each challenge is available in the `Solutions` folder.

 ### Pre-work